 When was the last time you ask for a raise or go for a promotion?
 When was the last time you update your resume?
 The time is NOW.
 Update your resume and post it on job search sites.
 While you are there, look around and see what employers are looking for.
 May be it is time to update your knowledge and skills.

 As you put yourself out there, do not forget to approach your boss and ask for a raise.

-Here is 101 ways to put $101 in your pocket this month from Blogging Away Debt.
-I also have a small collection of saving tips, and here are some more from Gather Little By Little and Plonkee Money.
+Here is 101 ways to put $101 in your pocket this month from Blogging Away Deb, and here is a small collection of money saving tips.
 How about a game with your family and friends to see how many ideas you can come up with?

-I hope that you find these baby steps helpful, simple, and straightforward.
+I hope that you find these steps helpful, simple, and straightforward.